Karagul/Flexdashboard-Report/SETUP.md

 There are several different steps needed to create the dashboard and it is somewhat complex, due to the environment and resources available when it was first created.
 In addition to the hardware and environment setup, it requires at least a basic knowledge of the Python and R programming languages, understanding of database connections, and the ability to do basic troubleshooting as every IT environment is a bit different.
 On the last point, a VPN may be required, or proxy authentication, for instance.
 In the future it is possible the installation of this system may require no understanding of the different programming languages, but that is not the case currently.

+This codebase is an adaptation of a system that was originally developed for the Georgia Department of Transportation (GDOT).

 For questions, please feel free to contact the developer at [alan.toppen@kimley-horn.com](mailto:alan.toppen@kimley-horn.com?subject=ATSPM%20Dashboard%20Installation%20Question) and I will assist as best I can.

-It requires the following:
+The environment requires the following:

-- An ATSPM deployment (e.g., [https://traffic.dot.ga.gov/ATSPM](https://traffic.dot.ga.gov/ATSPM)), which consists of a server, database and programs to acquire high-resolution traffic data from signal controllers (see [https://www.fhwa.dot.gov/innovation/everydaycounts/edc_4/atspm.cfm](https://www.fhwa.dot.gov/innovation/everydaycounts/edc_4/atspm.cfm))
+- An ATSPM deployment (e.g., [https://traffic.dot.ga.gov/ATSPM](https://traffic.dot.ga.gov/ATSPM)), which consists of a server, database and programs to acquire high-resolution traffic data from signal controllers (see [this article](https://www.fhwa.dot.gov/innovation/everydaycounts/edc_4/atspm.cfm) on Automated Traffic Signal Performance Measures)

 - An analysis workstation or server with:
     - Access to the ATSPM database
-    - A few GB of local storage
+    - Several GB of local storage (requirement is highly dependent on the number of intersections)
     - [Anaconda for Python 3](https://www.anaconda.com/) with requisite packages installed
     - [R](https://www.r-project.org/) and [RStudio](https://www.rstudio.com/) with requisite libraries installed

-- An Amazon Web Services (AWS) account.
+- An Amazon Web Services (AWS) account (https://aws.amazon.com/)

 - A shinyapps.io account (http://www.shinyapps.io/)

 ## Installation Steps

-- Set up AWS S3
+- Set up AWS Simple Storage Service (S3)
     - Create AGENCY-spm bucket and subfolder structure (e.g., GDOT-spm, VDOT-spm)

         /atspm_det_config